Parallel Opportunistic Routing in Wireless Networks: Routing Protocols

 \textbf{Mode 2}: For the last two hops to the destination, Mode 2 is used.
 If we use Mode 1 for the last hop, we cannot get any opportunistic gain since the destination is pre-determined.
 Hence, we use the following two-step procedure for Mode 2.
-We use the example in Fig.~\ref{FIG:MUD2} to explain this mode. \begin{itemize} \item \emph{Step 1:} In this step, a node in Cell D or E ($R_4$ or $R_5$ in Fig.~\ref{FIG:MUD2}) transmits its packet, whose signal reaches Cell F. This is similar to what happens in Mode 1 except that we are seeing this from Cell F's perspective.
+We use the example in Fig.~\ref{FIG:MUD2} to explain this mode. \begin{itemize} \item \emph{Step 1:} In this step, a node in Cell D or E (e.g., $R_4$ or $R_5$ in Fig.~\ref{FIG:MUD2}) transmits its packet, whose signal reaches Cell F. This is similar to what happens in Mode 1 except that we are seeing this from Cell F's perspective.
 Assuming $m$ nodes in Cell F, we arbitrarily partition Cell F into $\sqrt{m}$ sub-cells of equal size, i.e., there are roughly $\sqrt{m}$ nodes in each sub-cell.
-One node is opportunistically chosen among nodes that received the packet correctly in each sub-cell.
-Therefore, $\sqrt{m}$ nodes are chosen in Cell F as potential relays for the packet. \item \emph{Step 2:} In Step 2, which corresponds to the last hop, the final destination ($D_1$ or $D_2$) in Cell G or H sends a probing packet (short signaling message) to see which one of the $\sqrt{m}$ relaying nodes in each sub-cell will be the transmitter for the next hop whose channel link guarantees a successful packet transmission.
-Finally, the packet from the selected relaying node in cell F is transmitted to the final destination. \end{itemize} Although there are only $\sqrt{m}$ candidate nodes in Mode 2, while it was $m$ in Mode 1, this does not affect the scaling law since the MUD gain is logarithmic in $m$ and since $\log \sqrt{m}=\frac{1}{2}\log m$.
+One node is then opportunistically chosen among the nodes that received the packet correctly in each sub-cell.
+Therefore, $\sqrt{m}$ nodes are chosen in Cell F as potential relays for the packet. \item \emph{Step 2:} In Step 2, which corresponds to the last hop, the final destination in Cell G or H (e.g., $D_1$ or $D_2$ in Fig.~\ref{FIG:MUD2}) sends a probing packet, i.e., short signaling message, to see which one of the $\sqrt{m}$ selected relaying nodes in each cell will be the transmitter for the next hop whose channel link guarantees a successful packet transmission.
+Finally, the packet from the selected relaying node in cell F is transmitted to the final destination. \end{itemize} Although there are only $\sqrt{m}$ candidate nodes in each cell in Mode 2, whereas there were $m$ nodes in Mode 1, this does not affect the scaling law since the MUD gain is logarithmic in $m$ and $\log \sqrt{m}=\frac{1}{2}\log m$.